robertjskelton/robertjskelton.github.io/_posts/2021-01-23-mazda-miata-mudflaps.markdown

 ![Mudflaps](/images/mudflaps/9.jpg)
 ![Mudflaps](/images/mudflaps/10.jpg)

 I then taped the plastic mudflap I had already cut to a plastic mudflap I had not cut, then cut it to match.
 This way both sides will be identical.
 I also drilled the clip holes for the second mudflap on this part.
 This will give you a mirror image mudflap for the opposite side of your car.
-There is a small logo on these mudflaps, so decide if you want these facing in or out, it isn't very noticable though.
+There is a small logo on these mudflaps, so decide if you want these facing in or out, it isn't very noticeable though.

 ![Mudflaps](/images/mudflaps/11.jpg)
 ![Mudflaps](/images/mudflaps/12.jpg)